Jalend15/academicWebsite/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-    - course: B.Tech in ECE\
+    - course: B.Tech in ECE | Minor in CSE
-              Minor in Computer Science and Engineering
       institution: IIT Kharagpur
       year: 2022